mlflow/mlflow/docs/source/deep-learning/tensorflow/guide/index.rst

 Using the Predefined Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MLflow offers a predefined callback :py:class:`mlflow.tensorflow.MLflowCallback` that you can use or extend to log information to MLflow.
+MLflow offers a predefined callback :py:class:`mlflow.tensorflow.MlflowCallback` that you can use or extend to log information to MLflow.
 The callback function provides the same functionality as autologging and is suitable for users willing to have a better control of the experiment.
-Using ``mlflow.tensorflow.MLflowCallback`` is the same as other Keras callbacks:
+Using ``mlflow.tensorflow.MlflowCallback`` is the same as other Keras callbacks:

 .. code-block:: python